andrei3122/Tacx_Assessment_API/README.md

    - Click "Import"
    - Click the "files" button
    - Select the "Tacx_Assessment_API.postman_collection.json" file
-4. **Run each request manually**
+3. **Run each request manually by clicking the "Send" button**
-   - Or use the Collection Runner to run all at once
+   - Or use the Collection Runner to run all at once (click on te triple dots next to the collection > click "run" > click "Run Tacx_Assessment_API"

 ## Notes
 - Please note that due to many people accessing this website for testing purpouses, the code may fail due to error 429 "Too Many Requests".
 If this happens, wait 30 seconds and retry running the code.